miasmos/d3-item-scraper/README.md

 # d3-item-scraper
-Scrapes the Diablo 3 website for all item names.
-Gives a complete list of valid items when querying the [diablo api](https://dev.battle.net/io-docs)
+Scrapes the Diablo 3 website for all valid item names.
+Gives a complete list of valid items when querying the [diablo api](https://dev.battle.net/io-docs).

 # Getting Started
 ```